-Graduates from the Interactive Media Development program possess the knowledge and skills to creatively design, implement and manage digital text, graphics, animation, video and audio for complex\ interactive media applications, including applications for the Internet and Mobile applications.

-Graduates may work collaboratively in media project teams or individually as freelance entrepreneurs.
-They function creatively and professionally within a rapidly changing workplace where they follow/adhere to industry standards.
+Graduates from the Interactive Media Design program possess the knowledge and skills to creatively design and to contribute to the implementation and management of digital graphics, animation, video and audio for interactive media applications, including applications for the Internet.
+Working collaboratively in media project teams, graduates function creatively and professionally within a rapidly changing workplace following industry standards and best practices.

-Graduates are employed in many areas including multimedia production agencies; marketing and corporate communications departments; game studios; interactive marketing firms; advertising departments; film/television production companies; non-profit, education or government organizations and software design firms.
-Graduates may also find employment with virtual and/or augmented reality projects, telematics, human computer interaction (HCI) projects, or algorithmic art and within the field of social media.
+Graduates are employed in many areas including multimedia production agencies, marketing and corporate communications departments; advertising departments; non-profit, education or government organizations and software design firms.